 “The former Southern Cross Hotel across the road was on the site of the Eastern Market, which was as big as Queen Victoria Market… this is where Italians came for opportunity, not always out of poverty,” she explains, as we start our stroll up the road.

-“They were the best builders, the best stonemasons, and they brought these curved arches and Renaissance influence to the architecture,” Fiona reveals, which partly explains why Melbourne is described as more Continental-European compared to Australia’s other more British-looking cities.
+“They were the best builders, the best stonemasons, and they brought these curved arches and Renaissance influence to the architecture,” Fiona reveals, which partly explains why Melbourne is described as more Continental-European in style compared to Australia’s other more British-looking cities.
 They’re not only talking about coffee.

 Fiona tells us that street coffee stalls, modelled on those in London, which sold cheap breakfasts to workers, popped up in Melbourne in the 1850s after gold was discovered.

 But it wasn’t until the turn of the century that elegant European-style restaurants opened, which also served tea and coffee.
 And not until the 1920s that ‘Continental’ coffee lounges appeared.

 This was the same period that a New York establishment installed its first espresso machine, invented in Milan in 1901.
 Still, it would be another decade before Florentino imported Melbourne’s first machine.

 At the time, the city’s dining scene was dominated by Italian-owned businesses, including Molina’s, Café Latin, the Society, Mario’s, and Florentino.

 But it wasn’t until the 1950s that Italian cafés opened amongst the clothes stores in what became known as the Paris end of town (thanks to its beautiful plane trees), including the famous cafe Pellegrini’s in 1954.